 In Part I the argumentative process is analysed by means of the ideal model of critical discussion.
 It highlights questions raised over and beyond that of whether God exists.
 Many questions are left in the air; a few others give rise to sundry sub-discussions or meta-dialogues.
-Part II provides the theoretical framework of argument dialectic: argument structures are identified by means of punctuation marks, argumentative connectors and operators, revealing the argument that is both a joint product of the arguers and a complex structure representing the dialectical relationships between the individual arguments.
+Part II provides the theoretical framework of argument dialectic: argument structures are identified by means of punctuation marks, argumentative connectors and operators, revealing the argumentative exchange as the collaborative construction of a macro-argument that is both a joint product of the arguers and a complex structure representing the dialectical relationships between the individual arguments.
 Finally, the complementarity of the two approaches is addressed.
 Thus, the book serves as an exercise in adversarial collaboration.